Skip to Content

 Format

-The author's surname comes first, followed by a comma and the initials of the author's first name(s).
+The author's surname comes first, followed by a comma and the initials.
+Use one space between initials.
 End with a full stop.

 Where is it?